 Around 6 neighborhoods in Burlington had the same figure calculated for insurance at an annual rate of $1042.
 These areas were Dynes, Elizabeth Gardens, Kilbride, Longmoor, Maple, and Mountainside.

 Least Expensive Areas For Car Insurance in Burlington

 The Freeman area in Burlington had the lowest car insurance rate.
 We calculated the average annual premium for this area at $977.
-This quote is about $110 cheaper from the highest quote.
-This is a rural village with very less traffic.
+This quote is about $110 cheaper than the highest quote.
+This is a rural village with very little traffic.
 This area has the famous Burlington Junction Station that is designated a historical site in the city.